How to catch the Oban to Mull ferry and everything you need to know when you get there

 - Things to do on the Isle of Mull

 Are you planning to visit Aviemore and the Cairngorms on your trip to Scotland?
-There is more to the area than skiing you know, although the skiing is pretty fantastic I admit.
+There is more to the area than skiing, although the skiing is pretty fantastic I admit.
 If you are looking for things to do in Aviemore and the surrounding Cairngorm National Park then look no further.
 This extensive list will help you plan all your adventures and give you plenty of choices to add to your Scottish Travel Itinerary.

 The Cairngorms is home to four out of five of the UK’s highest mountains.
 It’s also the UK’s largest national park.
 During the summer months the area is a mecca for outdoor sports with 1750 square miles to explore.
 Whether you prefer a hike, a cycle, horse riding or canoeing anything is possible in this stunning part of the Scottish Highlands.
 If you are still looking to book accommodation Aviemore is the ideal town to base yourself in.
 At the foot of the famous Cairngorm mountain itself, surrounded by mystical lochs (60 of them!), ancient forests and breathtaking scenery it’s a town containing everything you need.
 There are independent shops, a supermarket, lovely little cafes and a massive range of accommodation of all types.